The purposes of the Brookmill Road Conservation Area Society are:

 You can download minutes of the Inaugural Meeting here.

 Membership is free and open to all residents and others who formally support the purposes of the Society.
 To become a member or make any enquiries, please get in touch using the contact form.
 Or simply download the Membership Form, complete, sign and return to brookmillroadconservationarea (use ‘at’ sign) gmail.com.
+Two officers will arrange to meet you.

 Chair: Julia Rowntree